Thanks to the power of the Internet, it has never been easier to make money from home or start a side gig for extra money.

-- Degree: A minimum of a bachelor’s degree and TEFL certification is required.
+- Degree Required: A minimum of a bachelor’s degree and TEFL certification is required.

 - Class Length: SayABC classes are 40 minutes long.

-- Pay: Base pay is $13 to $15 for a 40-minute class.
-SayABC teachers earn approximately $15 to $20 per hour after bonuses, according to Glassdoor.
+- Pay: Base pay is $13 for a 40-minute class.
+SayABC teachers earn approximately $16 to $18 per hour, according to Glassdoor.